Kalamazoo Driver's License Attorney

 - A third DUI conviction within a 10-year time period can result in a revoked license for a minimum of five years.

 Remember, even after the suspension or revocation period, you aren’t guaranteed the return of your license.
-Upon reinstatement or reapplication of your license, you may have to satisfy several other requirements, such as proof of your sobriety via a 10-panel drug test, letters of reference attesting to your sobriety, and other proof of sobriety.
+Upon reinstatement or reapplication of your license, you may have to satisfy several other requirements, such as proof of your sobriety via a 12-panel drug test, letters of reference attesting to your sobriety, and other proof of sobriety.

 Driver’s License Suspensions Due to Moving Violations

 In addition to DUIs and alcohol- or drug-related suspensions, you can also lose your Michigan driver’s license for accumulating too many moving violations.
 According to the Michigan point system, if you get 12 or more points on your record in a two-year period, your license may be suspended or you may be tapped for a Driver Assessment Reexamination.
-You can find out if your license is suspended, or how many points are on your driving record, by ordering a driving record report from the Michigan DMV.
+You can find out if your license is suspended, or how many points are on your driving record, by ordering a driving record report from Michigan Secretary of State.

 Below, we’ve included a sample of various offenses and the points associated with them (for a complete list, refer to Michigan’s Vehicle Code):